Ever wondered what your registered domain names may be worth? The answer is somewhat - actually very - complicated.

 If you have a portfolio of domain names, it can be exciting to see the mad figures some registrants are offered for a web address.

 The reality is while some domain names are certainly quite valuable, these tend to be in the minority.

-There are also cashed up companies around that buy large numbers of domains, but some of them are more interested in names with added value; i.e, established sites.
+There are also cashed up companies around buying large numbers of domains, but some of them are more interested in names with added value; i.e, established sites.

-Even then, what you may be offered could be very low compared to the amount of blood, sweat and tears you have put into the site over a number of years.
+Even then, what you may be offered could be very low compared to the amount of effort you have put into the site over a number of years.